mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

 **If the user is not set with `REQUIRE X509`, only one way authentication will be done**

 The client (driver) must then have its own certificate too (and related private key).
-If the driver doesn't provide a certificate, and the user used to connect is defined with "REQUIRE X509", the server will then return a basic "Access denied for user".
+If the driver doesn't provide a certificate, and the user used to connect is defined with `REQUIRE X509`, the server will then return a basic "Access denied for user".
-Check how the user is defined with "select SSL_TYPE, SSL_CIPHER, X509_ISSUER, X509_SUBJECT FROM mysql.user u where u.User = '<myUser>'".
+Check how the user is defined with `select SSL_TYPE, SSL_CIPHER, X509_ISSUER, X509_SUBJECT FROM mysql.user u where u.User = 'myUser'`.

 Example:
 ```sql